Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Preinvasive disease, stage 0, is when the cancer cells are in the lining (epithelium) of your vagina and have not spread to other layers.
+Stage 0.
+This is when the cancer cells are in the lining (epithelium) of your vagina and have not spread to other layers.
 This stage is also called carcinoma in situ.
 Doctors frequently refer to stage 0 vaginal cancer as vaginal intraepithelial neoplasia 3 (VAIN3).
-It may be a precursor to invasive vaginal cancer in some women.
-There are three grades of VAIN: VAIN 1 (the least severe), VAIN 2, and VAIN 3 (the most severe).
+It may become invasive vaginal cancer and spread into the wall of the vagina in some women.
+There are 3 grades of VAIN.
+The grades are VAIN 1 (the least severe), VAIN 2, and VAIN 3 (the most severe).
 The FIGO system does not use Stage 0.

-Stage I. In stage I, the cancer has grown through the lining of your vagina, but is confined to the vaginal mucosa, the outermost layer of vaginal tissue.
+Stage I. The cancer has grown through the lining into the muscle wall of the vagina, but is only in the outermost layer of vaginal tissue (vaginal mucosa).
 The cancer has not spread to nearby tissues.

 Stage II.
-In stage II, the cancer has spread to the tissues next to your vagina, but not to lymph nodes, your pelvis, or other organs.
+The cancer has spread through the outside wall and into the tissues next to the vagina.
+But it has not spread to lymph nodes, the pelvis, or other organs.

 Stage III.
-In stage III, the cancer has spread to the wall of your pelvis and may have spread to nearby lymph nodes.
+The cancer has spread outside the vagina into the wall of the pelvis.
+It also may have spread to nearby lymph nodes.
 The cancer has not spread to distant organs.

 Stage IVA.
-In stage IVA, the cancer has spread to organs near the vagina, like the bladder or the rectum.
-In this stage, the cancer may also have spread beyond the pelvis to lymph nodes.
+The cancer has spread to organs near the vagina.
+These may include the uterus, ovaries, cervix, bladder, or the rectum.
+The cancer may also have spread to lymph nodes.
 The cancer has not spread to distant organs.

 Stage IVB.
-In stage IVB, the cancer has spread to distant organs, like the lungs.
+The cancer has spread to distant organs.
+These may include the lungs or bones.

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR